 The 5-Year Action Plan is a tool from the Atlanta Regional Commission to outline and track improvement projects and efforts defined by the Master Plan.
 The chart on this and the next page outlines each recommended transportation project and includes an estimate of cost, timing, and potential funding sources for each initiative.
-The Action Plan also lists other recommended initiatives.
+The Action Plan also lists other recommended initiatives as required by Atlanta Regional Commission.